ubco-W2022T2-data301/project-group-group08/README.md

 ## Describe your dataset in about 150-200 words

-The primary dataset our group is using is the medical expenses dataset given by the professor.
-It provides details on the individual medical costs charged by health insurance in the US.
+We are using the medical expense dataset from the course page which provides details on the individual medical costs charged by health insurance in the US.
 Since the primary dataset doesn’t provide the income of the individuals, we decided to find another dataset that provides the income of individuals in the US which we may use to merge with our primary dataset based on age.

 ## Team Members

-- Person 1: one sentence about you!
+- Amie Prasongsukarn: Third year, Data Science major at UBCO
-- Person 2: one sentence about you!
+- Jason Samuel Suwito:  Third year, Data Science major at UBCO
-- Person 3: one sentence about you!
+- Kenneth Abadi: Second year, Computer Science major at UBCO

 ## Images